An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

-One of the original motivations in the $p$-adic Langlands program was to improve the understanding of local-global compatibility in the cohomology of modular curves (or more general Shimura varieties): given a system of Hecke eigenvalues that occurs in the cohomology $H^1(Y(N),\mathbb{Q}_p)$ of the modular curve $Y(N)$ this system of Hecke eigenvalues determines a continuous $2$-dimensional representation $\rho$ of ${\rm Gal}_{\Q}$ on a $\Q_p$ vector space.
-The restriction $\rho|_{{\rm Gal}_{\Q_\ell}}$ to decomposition groups at primes $\ell\neq p$ is completely determined by the eigenvalues of the Hecke operators at $\ell$.
+One of the original motivations in the $p$-adic Langlands program was to improve the understanding of local-global compatibility in the cohomology of modular curves (or more general Shimura varieties).
+We will discuss the $p$-adic local global compatibility involving completed (co-)homology of modular curves in more detail in Section \ref{sec:patching local-global-compatibility} below, but for now we note that to each system of Hecke eigenvalues that occurs in the cohomology $H^1(Y(N),\mathbf{Q}_p)$ of the modular curve $Y(N)$ there corresponds a continuous $2$-dimensional representation $\rho$ of ${\rm Gal}_{\Q}$ on a $\Q_p$-vector space.
+The restriction $\rho|_{{\rm Gal}_{\Q_\ell}}$ to decomposition groups at primes $\ell\neq p$ is completely determined (at least up to Frobenius semisimplicity, which is expected to be automatic) by the eigenvalues of the Hecke operators at $\ell$.
 However the action of the Hecke operators at $p$ only determines the Weil--Deligne representation associated to the de Rham representation $\rho|_{{\rm Gal}_{\Q_p}}$.
-The missing piece to determine $\rho|_{{\rm Gal}_{\Q_p}}$ is the Hodge-filtration which is mysteriously determined by the Hecke action away from $p$ but not captured by the Hecke action at $p$.
-The idea is that $p$-adic local global compatibility involving completed (co-)homology and the $p$-adic local Langlands correspondence will make it possible to read of the Hodge-filtration from the ${\rm GL}_2(\Q_p)$-representation in the corresponding system of Hecke eigenvalues on completed (co-)homology $\widetilde H^1(Y(N),\mathbb{Q}_p)$ without using the action of Hecke operators away from $p$.
-In fact, the Hodge filtration should be determined by the locally analytic vectors in $\widetilde H^1(Y(N),\mathbb{Q}_p)$.
-A generalization of this philosophy, which goes back to Breuil's initial ideas about the $p$-adic local Langlands correspondence, is visible for example in Breuil's socle conjecture, see Section~\ref{sec:companionpoints}, where the relative position of the Hodge-filtration with respect to Frobenius stable flags is determined by the socle of a certain locally analytic representation.
-We will discuss the $p$-adic local global compatibility involving completed (co-)homology of modular curves in more detail in Section \ref{sec:patching local-global-compatibility} below.
+The missing piece in determining $\rho|_{{\rm Gal}_{\Q_p}}$ is the Hodge filtration, which is mysteriously determined by the Hecke action away from $p$ but not captured by the Hecke action at $p$.

+One of Breuil's initial ideas, then, was that $p$-adic local global compatibility involving completed cohomology and the $p$-adic local Langlands correspondence should make it possible to read off the Hodge filtration from the ${\rm GL}_2(\Q_p)$-representation on the corresponding Hecke eigenspace in completed cohomology $\widetilde H^1(Y(N),\mathbf{Q}_p)$ (as defined in~\eqref{eqn:completed cohom def} below) without using the action of Hecke operators away from $p$.
+In fact, the Hodge filtration should be determined by the locally analytic vectors in this eigenspace in $\widetilde H^1(Y(N),\mathbf{Q}_p)$.
+A generalization of this philosophy is visible for example in Breuil's socle conjecture (see Section~\ref{sec:companionpoints}), where the relative position of the Hodge filtration with respect to Frobenius stable flags is determined by the socle of a certain locally analytic representation.